ology/techn.ology.net/blog/2022/05/14/circular-music-interval-diagram/index.markdown

     my @marks = map { $_ * $total_marks / $show_marks } 1 .. $show_marks;

 Now for the loop!
-A coordinate is computed based on the current position, a small circle is drawn for each interval position, and the name of the note (or the pitch number) is added (from the @outer_labels array):
+A coordinate is computed based on the current position, a small circle is drawn for each interval position, and the name of the note (or the pitch number) is added:

     for my $mark (@marks) {
         $i++;